crisperdue/prooftoys/README.md

 simple, understandable concepts, expressing them with a handful of axioms and inference rules.

-Prooftoys is implemented in JavaScript running in the user's web browser.
+Prooftoys is written in TypeScript, which runs as JavaScript in the user's web browser.
 It is designed to be highly interactive and delivered to users through the Web, so they can play with it instantly.
 Prooftoys has a web site with pages for interacting with it